pkoperek/braindump/_posts/2014-10-06-notes-on-cc-chap4.md

 ---
 layout: post
-title: notes on Clean Code - Comments chapter
+title: notes on "Clean Code - Comments" chapter
 ---

   * Better refactor code than comment it.